LeadingIndiaAI/Computer-Vision-for-Wildlife-Conservation/README.md

 ```
 Replace the session_name with the name you want to give.
 When you type this, it will automatically take you to newly created session.
 To exit the session just type exit while you are in session.
 And if you want to just come out of session without exiting the session you can press ctrl+b and then press d.
-To re-enter your session, you can type the following command
+To re-enter your session, you can type the following command.
 ```
 $ tmux a -t session_name
 ```
 To list all the available sessions, you can use ```$tmux ls``` command.

-Now once you are in tmux session, you can start a docker which can
-be used for training deep learning model.
+Now once you are in tmux session, you can start a docker which can be used for training deep learning model.
 I generally prefer using
 NVIDIA-Docker for Deep Learning Models.
-As we already know that
-Docker commands are used to pull already created containers.
+As we already know that Docker commands are used to pull already created containers.
 There
-are few containers which contain TensorFlow, Caffe, PyTorch and
-whichever deep learning libraries are available.
-For this tutorial I will
-be using TensorFlow Container.
+are few containers which contain TensorFlow, Caffe, PyTorch and whichever deep learning libraries are available.
+For this tutorial I will be using TensorFlow Container.

 First step is to pull the container from the source.
 To pull a container
 you can use the following command.
 The command is also used for